intel-iot-devkit/computer-vision-inference-tutorials/0-setup/README.md

 You should see something similar to:
 ![](images/sys-check-2.jpg)

+**Note:** If you see an error that says: [ERROR] could not compile OpenCL test, the installation still may have worked, try proceeding with the next tutorial anyways.

 ## Try a Sample Application Using the Inference Engine
 One of the main advantages of the Intel® CV SDK is the Inference Engine, which also allows you to take advantage of the Intel® integrated GPU.